netilon/differify/README.md

 ## Typescript<a name="id5"></a>

-To use differify library with Typescript, you have to enable the allowJs option (`"allowJs": true`) inside the tsconfig.json file.
+To use the differify library with Typescript, you have to enable the allowJs option (`"allowJs": true`) inside the tsconfig.json file.

 	import Differify, { DIFF_MODES } from '@netilon/differify';